 Performance Attribute Discussion be relocated prior to commencement of portal construction or protected in place during construction.
-Schedule - Construction schedules have not been developed for any of the alternative concepts.
-It is anticipated that the construction duration for this alternative concept would be similar to the duration of previously studied alternatives, which would be approximately seven years.
+Schedule - Construction schedules have not been developed for any of the alternative similar to the duration of previously studied alternatives, which would be approximately seven years.
 Ecological Effects Participant Feedback - No comments provided.
 Discussion - None noted.
-Community Effects Participant Feedback - This option reduces long-term community effects on residents at the south portal.
-Participant Feedback - At the south portal there are concerns about the long-term impacts of noise, vibrations, visual disturbances, dust, and impacts on private properties for both residents and businesses.
+Participant Feedback - This option reduces long-term community effects on residents at the south portal.
+Participant Feedback - At the south portal there are concerns about the long-term impacts of poise vibrations visual disturbances dust and impacts on private properties for both residents and businesses.
 Participant Feedback - There are concerns about easement and property acquisitions/eminent domain.
-Participant Feedback - There are concerns about potential vibrations from the tunnel.
+Community Effects Participant Feedback - There are concerns about potential vibrations from the tunnel.
 Discussion - Because the bored tunnel transition would be located south of Carmel Valley Road, the potential for the portal infrastructure to extend into residential property would be reduced at the south portal compared to VA Alternative Concept No. 16 (NOP Alternative C).
 Discussion - Industry-established construction practices would be implemented to address potential effects of settlement, noise, vibration, and dust during construction at the portal sites.
 Design measures for the track and portal structures would be developed to minimize noise and vibration caused by rail operation based on comprehensive noise and vibration assessments that would be conducted during the environmental clearance phase if this alternative were to advance.
-Traffic management and reconfiguration of the roads would be maintained and coordinated with the affected cities.
+Traffic management and reconfiguration of the roads would be developed to address effects on local traffic and access for emergency response would be maintained and coordinated with the affected cities.
 Maintainability Participant Feedback - No comments provided.
 Discussion - Floodwalls and floodgates at the north portal and low point sump pumps are anticipated for the alignment with a sag curve.
 The use of floodwalls and floodgates to address the potential of flood water entering the tunnel is standard practice and a proven solution.
 Resiliency/ Reliability Participant Feedback - No comments provided.
 Discussion - Floodwalls and floodgates at the north portal and low point sump pumps are anticipated for the alignment with a sag curve.
 The use of floodwalls and floodgates to address the potential of flood water entering the tunnel is standard practice and a proven solution.